JakeSidSmith/tsb/README.md

   indexHTMLPath?: string;
   // List of commands for which to output index.html to disk outputIndexHTMLFor?: readonly ('build' | 'watch' | 'serve')[]; // Default: ['build', 'watch']
+  // Whether to add script tag to body, head, or not at all insertScriptTag?: 'body' | 'head' | false; // Default: 'body'
   // Whether React hot-loading is enabled reactHotLoading?: boolean; // Default: false
   // List of commands for which output bundles are hashed